Xbloro/FLSGUI/README.md

 Small GUI Tool to create FLS on Windows

+Since it skips files that it is not allow to access, i suggest to run it as an admin.

 run with .net4.x (not needed if compiled as a standalone)

 To compile as a standalone with msbuild : Msbuild.exe /t:Publish /p:SelfContained=True /p:Configuration=Release /p:Plateform=x86 /p:PublishDir=C:/Users/wereveruwant